 Today’s fast-paced world means everything we order online on e-commerce websites arrives at our doorstep within days.
 We are so accustomed to it that we expect that our packages can always be tracked and we like our delivery to be customized according to our requirements.
 An advanced eCommerce logistics platform excel in empowering enterprises to achieve this objective.
 Behind the scenes, the whole process is not as simple and involves multiple steps.

-This is where e-commerce delivery management software steps in and streamlines the process of picking up, processing and delivering packages.
+This is where e-commerce delivery management software steps in and streamlines the process of picking up, processing, and delivering packages.
 For the sender as well as the receivers, the time between the package being sent and received is crucial.
 Delivery management software is not only used for tracking packages form e-commerce websites, but also for tracking big shipments that have been imported or exported.

 While having courier software has made lives easier for everyone in the delivery supply chain, it is important for a delivery company to stay updated with the latest technology available in the market.
 Software such as this optimizes the work allocated to each driver, while also satisfying the need of the end consumer to track his or her package, see the estimated date of delivery as well as set a delivery time.

-From a planning perspective, delivery management software is beneficial for planning drop off routes.
-Location, special request, the number of drivers and vehicles are only some of the variable that can be put in to plan an efficient delivery route.
+From a planning perspective, delivery management software is beneficial for planning drop-off routes.
+Location, special request, the number of drivers and vehicles are only some of the variable that can be put into plan an efficient delivery route.